sjackman/orca-paper/orca.md

 ---

 | ^\*^ SDJ and TM are joint first authors and contributed equally.
-| ^1^ British Columbia Cancer Agency, Genome Sciences Centre, Vancouver, BC V5Z 4S6, Canada
+| ^1^ BC Cancer Genome Sciences Centre, Vancouver, BC V5Z 4S6, Canada

 # Abstract

 **Summary:** The ORCA bioinformatics environment is a Docker image that contains hundreds of bioinformatics tools and their dependencies.
 The ORCA image and accompanying server infrastructure provide a comprehensive bioinformatics environment for education and research.
 The ORCA environment on a server is implemented using Docker containers, but without requiring users to interact directly with Docker, suitable for novices who may not yet have familiarity with managing containers.
 ORCA has been used successfully to provide a private bioinformatics environment to external collaborators at a large genome institute, for teaching an undergraduate class on bioinformatics targeted at biologists, and to provide a ready-to-go bioinformatics suite for a hackathon.
-Using ORCA frees up that that would be spent debugging software installation issues, so that time may be better spent on education and research.
+Using ORCA frees up the time that would be spent debugging software installation issues, so that time may be better spent on education and research.

 **Availability and implementation:** The ORCA Docker image is available at <https://hub.docker.com/r/bcgsc/orca/>.
 The source code of ORCA is available at <https://github.com/bcgsc/orca> under the MIT license.